 5. Use a credit card

-Basically, what you can do is use a credit card that has a cash back reward in place.
+Use a credit card that offers cash back rewards.
 Some credit card companies offer anywhere from one to five percent cash back on all purchases made.
-If you have such a card, then you can get a significant amount of money back if you put your tuition payment on your credit card.
+If you have such a card, then you can get a significant amount of money back if you charge private school tuition payments.